 Date: Thursday, April 28, 2022 from 9:00 – 4:30 p.m.

 MI (Motivational Interviewing) II

-**You will only need to register for MI I on January 7, 2019 to attend both days.
+**You will only need to register once to attend both days.

 Who should attend: Open.
 Must attend both days.